 THINK OF IT LIKE MAKEUP REMOVER FOR YOUR HAIR

 What these miracle waters do for long-wear makeup is exactly what it does for hair: cleans without stripping.
-DevaCurl was the first to incorporate the technology into a hair cleanser when it launched Buildup Buster earlier this year, and Redken just dropped their version, Clean Maniac Micellar, this month.
-Both work like supermild clarifying shampoos to remove product buildup and all of the other summer elements that can send your hair into recovery mode by the end of the season.
+DevaCurl was one of the first to incorporate the technology into a hair cleanser when it launched Buildup Buster, followed by Redken Clean Maniac Micellar last year.
+Both work like super-mild clarifying shampoos to remove product buildup and all of the other summer elements that can send your hair into recovery mode by the end of the season.

 IT’S A GOOD MIDDLE-GROUND CLEANSER

 “Micellar cleansing can be used on hair, but it won’t clean as well as standard shampoos,” explains Romanowski.
 “However, it will clean better than co-washing.”
 So if you’re looking for a mild cleanser (i.e., you’re on vacay and may be washing daily), this would be a reasonable option.
 It’s also a safer bet for color-treated hair.